A GL(3) converse theorem via a "beyond endoscopy" approach

-\begin{proof} For $y_1, y_2 \geq 1$ this follows with $T=1$ from \cite[Lemma 9]{Blomer2015OnTS}.
-To show rapid decay if (say) $y_1$ is small, we proceed as in the previous proof and shift the $s_1$-contour to the far left.
-Again we pick up residues at $s_1 = \mu_j - n$, $n \in \Bbb{N}_0$, $j = 1, 2, 3$ where we shift the $\mu_j$-contours to obtain the desired decay.
-Again the poles of the gamma functions are cancelled by the zeros of the spectral measure while the poles of the spectral measure are cancelled by the zeros \eqref{zeros}.
-Again the contour shifts infer a dependence of the form $\exp(BZ)$ if $h=h_Z$. \end{proof}
+\begin{proof} {The first bound} follows with $T=1$ from \cite[Lemma 9]{Blomer2015OnTS}.
+To show rapid decay if (say) $ {|y_1^2y_2|}$ is small, we proceed as in the previous proof and shift {the contours to the left.
+This can become extremely messy, unless one chooses the right set-up, so we describe the details.
+Recall from Lemma \ref{kernelequal} and the definition \eqref{SymKernelMellin} that

+where $\epsilon_j = \text{sgn}(y_j)$.
+Recall that initially both contours have an unbounded part which is slightly negative, but pass the poles to the right.
+We now shift the $u_1$ contour to $\Re u_1 = -A$.
+We may assume that $A$ is not an integer.
+The remaining integral satisfies the desired bound, and we have to analyze the residues that we pick up on the way.
+Without loss of generality we can assume that $\mu_1, \mu_2, \mu_3$ are pairwise distinct, so that we only pick up simple poles.
+(Once we have proved this case, the case where one or more values coincide follows from Cauchy's integral theorem.)
+The poles come from two sources, namely \begin{itemize} \item $u_1 =- \frac{1}{2}(\mu_j + u_2+ n_0)$, $n_0 \in \{0, 1, \ldots, [A]\}$, $j = 1, 2, 3$; \item $u_1 = \mu_j - 2u_2 - n_0$, $n_0 \in \{0, 1, \ldots, [A]\}$, $j = 1, 2, 3$. \end{itemize} In both cases we compute the residue explicitly.
+For concreteness let us choose $j = 2$, say, and let us choose coordinates $\mu_2$ and $\nu_3$ on the spectral plane $\mathfrak{a}$; i.e.\ }